Achievable logoAchievable logo

 • Discharges at 60-80 beats per minute.

-2. Atrioventricular (AV) node: Delays the electrical signal, allowing the atria to contract before the ventricles.
+2. Atrioventricular (AV) node: Delays the electrical signal so the atria can contract before the ventricles.

 • Discharges at 40-60 beats per minute.

-3. Purkinje fibers: Rapidly conduct the signal to the ventricles, ensuring synchronized contraction.
+3. Purkinje fibers: Rapidly conduct the signal through the ventricles, producing a coordinated ventricular contraction.

 Electrocardiogram (ECG)